 If your current level of proficiency does not satisfy the Latin language requirement and you wish to continue the study of Latin at Northwestern, you should follow the appropriate option below:

-It is expected that you take the exam before arriving on campus in the fall.
+It is expected that you take the exam by July 31, 2022.
 The exam is given only on-line at the Online Placement Tests page.

 Once you have been placed into the appropriate 101 or 201 class, the Weinberg foreign language requirement in Latin may then be satisfied by earning a grade of C- or higher in Latin 201-3.
 If you do not need to take the exam or have met the language requirement, we encourage you to continue your studies in Latin at Northwestern.
 For more information, contact the Director of Latin Instruction, Prof. Francesca Tataranni.

 Important: Without specific written permission of the Department, you may not enroll in a class at a lower level than the one in which you were placed; should you do so, you will not be given credit for the course.Back to top